Combining Glass Cockpit and Analog

 Even though the training at American Air is organized and structured with high standards for teaching and testing, we make sure that each flight is a fun and interesting adventure.
 You will have exciting flights and see wonderful sites as you learn the skills to safely fly the airplane.
 You will enjoy the ground training and comradery with other students as well.
 We work hard to make sure each visit to our school is a wonderful experience for you!

 Online Schedule Monitoring

 Using our online system, you may view the schedule availability of your flight instructor and the aircraft fleet anytime.

 Aircraft and equipment rental available

 At American Air, students and pilots can also rent our simulator and headsets.
-You can also rent the use of the Cessna 172 plugged into electrical power on the ground for glass cockpit procedures practice at less than half the normal aircraft flight rental rate.
+You can also rent the use of our Piper Archer LX plugged into electrical power on the ground for glass cockpit procedures practice at less than half the normal aircraft flight rental rate.